divided099/divided099/README.md

 # About Me

-• 👋 Hey, I'm Zayd, but I go by Shelldroid online.
+• 👋 Hey, I'm Zayd, you can call me by whatever you better know me.

+• 💻 I'm a Python coder, Doom modder, and a shit web designer.

 • 🎮 Working on a cross platform FPS game.

-• 💻 I'm a Python programmer and a shit web developer.

-• 🌐 Also learning Lua and Mobile app development.
+  EDIT: All done, working on a website for it, which I'll link here when it's done, so you can learn more ab the whole thing, and I don't plan to release it for a good few months.